New applications are motivating and informing the design of sen-

 ing and heterogeneous nodes, energy-aware hardware/software design, and a

-networking protocol that builds in trade-o s between energy conservation and
+networking protocol that builds in trade-os between energy conservation and

 latency.
 Our implementations include experimental networks in an Eastern